Magic-JD/is-fast/README.md

 ### Definition

 This section defines **how different HTML tags should be styled** in the output.
 Colors can be specified using standard color names (e.g., red, blue), hex values (e.g., #ff5733), or RGB notation (e.g., rgb(255, 87, 51)).
 Css selectors will be applied as above.
 Styles will be combined when they match multiple cases.
+Standard ansi escape codes (e.g. bold, underlined) can all be added.

+#### Kitty text size protocol

+Size is supported through the kitty text size protocol.
+This will currently only work with the kitty terminal version 0.40.0+.
+It will not work if you are running tmux, screen ect.
+It will only show the size when directly printed to terminal, not through the tui.
+This feature is very new, so availability in other terminals will depend on uptake.

+Valid values for size are `normal` (to reset size in a nested element), `double`, `triple` and `half`.
+The first letter is not case-sensitive.
+As an alternative the values 1, 2 or 3 can also be used for normal, double and triple.

+This feature needs to be specifically switched on in the misc section.

 ```toml
 [styles.h1]